bbatalo/roulette/README.md

 ## Deployment

-Deployment to production servers are not supported in this version.
+Deployment to production servers is not supported in this version.

 ## Authors